HonorarPlus/cefpython/docs/Migration-guide.md

 The `ApplicationSettings`.[auto_zooming](../api/ApplicationSettings.md#auto_zooming)
 option has a default value of an empty string now.
 Previously the default was "system_dpi".
-When enabling High DPI support you should set it to "system_dpi" explicitilly.
+When enabling High DPI support you should set it to "system_dpi" explicitly.

 Note that `DpiAware`.[CalculateWindowSize](../api/DpiAware.md#calculatewindowsize)
 does not handle all DPI settings (e.g. 132% on Windows 10).